erigones/esdc-docs/user-guide/gui/datacenters/dns.rst

 Managing a DNS Domain
 =====================

-A DNS domain can be created, updated and deleted by a *SuperAdmin* or by a *DnsAdmin* (DC-bound domain only).
+A DNS domain can be created, updated and deleted only by a *SuperAdmin*.

 .. image:: img/domain_update.png